ilya-dev/bepl/readme.md

 ## Features list

-+ Works out-of-the-box: download the PHAR and you are ready to go. [done]
++ Can work out-of-the-box: download the PHAR and you are ready to go. [done]
 + Colored output, custom themes are supported!
 + Auto-completion for both standard and user-defined symbols.
-+ Documentation for both standard and user-defined symbols.
++ Documentation for user-defined symbols.
 + Logging all your input into a file, can be disabled. [done]

 ### Logging